End Child Marriage in California

 Current marriage age exception laws in CA offer dangerous loopholes to predators who can and do use them to exploit children.

 Ending child marriage in the United States is an uphill battle because each state must approve new bills limiting the age of marriage to 18.
 Many states, including California, are reticent to pass such bills because of age-old patriarchal views of marriage and pregnancy.
-Recently, Delaware and New Jersey passed the marriage laws to limit the age of marriage to 18 with no exceptions.
+Recently, 8 states; Vermont, Massachusetts, New York, Rhode Island, Pennsylvania, Minnesota, Delaware and New Jersey passed legislation limiting the age of marriage to 18 with no exceptions.
 After the age of 18 individuals are considered adults and they can access the vital services that they might need if they experience abuse, or want to divorce their partners.

 Child marriage in California: